dle07/DS_Implementations/README.md

 Author:Daniel Le

-A collection of classic Data Structure Implementations.
-They will be mainly implemented in C++.
+A collection of classic Data Structures and their implementations.
+They will be mainly implemented in my preferred language, a la C++.